1.23 HRPP Training Requirements

 1.0 Purpose

-The purpose of this policy is to describe the Organization’s requirements and opportunities for training for all personnel involved in conducting human subject research.
+The purpose of this policy is to describe the Organization’s requirements and opportunities for training personnel conducting human subject research.

 2.0 Policy